CleverUser123/TechAndStuff/docs/index.rst

 ---

 A .zip format is generally used to include folders.
 As you cannot normally upload a folder, if you use zip formats, you can put folders inside.
 However, you will need a zipping software.
 I reccomend `7-zip <https://7-zip.org>`_.

+---
+And More
+---

+Feel free to explore this documentation.